ozten/TLD.js/README.md

 Skip coffee for a week and join the TLD.js movement!

 Gets you ``webmaster4life`` status.
 Register up to 20 domains per year for free.

 Limited to first 10,000 pledges.
-No, seriously remember how fast JSConf sells out ;)
+No, seriously, remember how fast JSConf sells out ;)

 ## $500
 Can you afford more?
 Passonite about the web and JS?